-Many common side effects can be overcome with simple Physiotherapy exercises and techniques.
+Many common hysterectomy side effects can be managed with simple Physical Therapy exercises and techniques.

 Read on now to learn how to avoid and overcome 10 common side effects of vaginal and abdominal hysterectomy surgery.

 Decreased strength and fitness

 Pain or discomfort moving out of bed

 Reduce the risk of common hysterectomy side effects and speed up your recovery.